Sigmmma/c20/src/content/h3/guides/shaders/pbr-shader/readme.md

 3. Select ONLY the green channel and press <kbd>Ctrl + I</kbd> to invert the green channel.
 * ![](L.png "Normal map converted to DirectX format")
 4. Re-enable all the color channels and save your converted Normal map as .TIF in your asset's bitmaps folder.

+To make the texture importing more streamlined, end your texture file name with the <kbd>_zbump</kbd> flag to have the normal map import in the correct format.

 # Step 4: Bitmap Settings